 Deal with any unresolved issues before you move forward (read “How Not to Leave Your Pastorate” here).
 If you left the last church because you were running away from problems, they will catch up with you.
 You will find another set of similar issues in your near future.
 Difficulties in ministry cannot be avoided.
 Therefore, deal with them as they arise and learn all you can from them.
 This will help you and the congregation maintain spiritual health.

 Assuming now that you left the last place with the proper motives and according to God’s timing, you are ready to move forward.
 You are spiritually healthy and prepared for the next assignment.
 Right?

 What is your modus operandi?
 Is this your second, third, or fourth pastorate?
 Have you learned anything about proper transitions?

 Every church is different.
 Every pastor is different.
 Some churches want no change, regardless of what they told you during the candidating process.
 Some new pastors wish to change everything as soon as they arrive.
 Both extremes should be avoided to the uttermost.

 Here’s my reality.
 No one can provide a proven strategy, guaranteed to work with every pastor and church match-up (tweet this).
 Each process needs to be customized by how the Spirit of God is leading that particular transition.

 Nevertheless, I can share some thoughts to serve as guidelines.
 Use these to develop your entering strategy and the rate at which you facilitate change.

 - You are not the only player in this drama.
 There are lay leaders and staff members for which this transition is tricky too.
 Give them some Christ-like tender loving care.

 - You will have an immediate request for a brief meeting from a handful of folks in your first few weeks.
 Be careful with this interaction.
 Some want to tell you that they campaigned for you to be their pastor.
 Some are not mature and seek to manipulate you.
 Some are power players that want to set you straight.
-I suggest you cautiously overlook these initial meetings.
-Humor them and pray for them but do not cave into their pressure.
+Proceed with caution.
+Love the people and pray for them but do not cave into premature pressure for unclear agendas.